Register as a home educator to be responsible for delivery of education to your child.

 - Online Numeracy and Literacy Assessment (OLNA) – An online literacy and numeracy assessment designed to enable students to successfully meet the Western Australian Certificate of Education requirements.

 - Work experience – Secondary students can have work experience while studying at home.
 To do this you may need to make arrangements such as inspection of work sites to ensure suitability for work experience and insurance.

 - Community service – Community service hours accumulated by students over Years 10, 11 and 12 can be reported to the School Curriculum and Standards Authority.
 The hours reported are recorded on the student's Western Australian Statement of Student Achievement (WASSA).

 - Vocational Education and Training (VET) courses – Your child may wish to complete a VET accredited course while continuing their home education program.
 As a home educator you remain responsible for their full program and evaluation.

-- Interm Swimming program – primary school aged children are entitled to access in term swimming classes.
-Visit interm swimming to enrol.
+- Interm Swimming program – Primary school aged children are entitled to access Interm Swimming classes.

 As a home educator you are responsible for reporting the progress of your child’s education to your education regional office.